vmwhoami/fitbody4life/README.md

 pip freeze > requirements.txt
 ```

+Main picture paralax effect like on the other website https://github.com/wagerfield/parallax?tab=readme-ov-file
 Think of ways to change language and background through variables
 what i am thinking global translated somes sort of swith maybe save in the db the peverence?